QuentinRa/blog.quentinra.dev/ensiie/igl/td9/project.md

 <details class="details-e">
 <summary>Types aren't valid Java types</summary>

 First, types such as Real are not converted to Float.
-You need to replace the print of the type by a call
+You need to replace the print of the type with a call

 * use `genType(aProperty.type.name)`
 	* instead of `aProperty.type.name`